Cadillac STS: 2005–2007

-The front wheel drive Seville model name was retired in 2004, succeeded by an entirely new "STS" based on the rear wheel drive GM Sigma platform.
-The first Cadillac sedan to be offered with All wheel drive, it retained the Seville's high-performance Magnetic Ride Control suspension.
-The Cadillac STS was assembled at GM's Lansing Grand River facility in Lansing, Michigan along with the smaller CTS sedan.
+The front wheel drive Seville was retired in 2004, succeeded by the "STS," using the rear wheel drive GM Sigma platform.
+The first Cadillac sedan to be offered with All wheel drive, the STS retained the Seville's high-performance Magnetic Ride Control suspension.
+The STS was assembled at GM's Lansing Grand River facility in Lansing, Michigan along with the smaller CTS sedan.

 Available engines were a 3.6 L High Feature LY7 V6 with 255 hp and 252 lbft and the 4.6 L Northstar LH2 V8 which puts out 320 hp and 315 lbft in the STS.
 All engine models feature dual overhead camshafts with variable valve timing.
 Remote ignition is standard, as is a push-button starter borrowed from the Corvette C6.

 Overall length was down 5" to 196.3", yet wheelbase grew by 4" to 116.4 in, resulting in increased interior space.

-Trim levels were initially divided into six trims, with the STS-V being added for 2006:
+Cadillac offered the STS in six trims, with the STS-V trim added for 2006: